tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Introduction

-Ecologists developped a strong interest for network theory, as it allowed to make sense of some of the complexity of ecological communities.
-In constrast to early approaches, such as working on "community modules" [groups of a few species within a large community, @holt_community_1997], using networks allows one to work at the whole community scale [@dunne_network_2006], thus accounting
+Ecologists developed a strong interest for network theory, as it allowed to make sense of some of the complexity of ecological communities.
+In contrast to early approaches, such as working on "community modules" [groups of a few species within a large community, @holt_community_1997], using networks allows one to work at the whole community scale [@dunne_network_2006], thus accounting